regreen/EMBD_public/embryocrop/README_embryocrop.md

 Rundown of .CSV file contents:
 * Experiment: arbitrary name given to each experiment (not important for software functionality, but this column needs to be maintained)
 * Experiment Folder Name: name of folder in where specific experiments images are stored.
 We prefer Date/Time file name, though any name will suffice (do not include spaces or disallowed characters, as the contents of this cell are added to the file path).
 * Post-Scan Folder Name: name of post- scan (10x data) folder.
 Not important for software functionality, but this column needs to be maintained.
-You can populate this with ëemptyí.
+You can populate this with ‚Äòempty‚Äô.
 * Well Designation: Well numbers as determined by CV1000 software adhering to the Well### regime.
 * Target: Experimental conditions (e.g. RNAi condition), we use a blinded, unique identifier system (EMBD####) for our experimental conditions, though this is not necessary.
 Output files will be saved according to this name, so do not include spaces or disallowed characters.
 * Strain: Specific strain used in experiment.
 Scaling and background subtraction is applied differently depending on the strain used.